What Are Data Analytics?

 The DELTA model sets a few guidelines for areas wanting to implement data analytics so that the results can be as comprehensive as possible:

 - Data: Must be clean, accessible, and (usually) unique.

-- Enterprise-Wide Focus: Key data systems and analytical resources must be available for use (by the IAF).
+- Enterprise-Wide Focus: Key data systems and analytical resources must be available for use (by the Internal Audit Function).

 - Leaders: Must promote a data analytics approach and show the value of analytical results.

 - Targets: Must be set for key areas and risks that the analytics can be compared against (KPIs).

 - Analysts: There must be auditors willing and able to perform data analytics or else the system cannot be sustained.

 Once the Internal Audit Function has decided that they want to start using data analytics internally and have ensured they're properly setup to do so, they need to figure out what they will be testing against.
 Key Performance Indicators (KPIs) are qualitative or quantitative factors that can be evaluated and assessed to determine if the department is performing well, usually compared to historical or industry benchmarks.
 Once KPIs have been agreed upon and set, auditors can use data analytics to assess and report on these KPIs.
 This allow the person performing the analytics the freedom to express opinions on the results, whereas the results are ambiguous if no KPIs exist.